softworkz/embyuserwiki/Live-TV-Plugins.md

 Please note that each plugin depends on a standalone application of the same name.
 For example, the ServerWMC plugin for Emby also requires the standalone ServerWMC application.

-Each plugin will list the tuner hardware they support as well as the installation requirements.
+Each plugin will provide it's own documentation, including list the tuner hardware they support as well as the installation requirements.

 ## How to Install a Live TV Plugin